awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 Now that your VPC and Kubernetes control plane are created, you can launch and configure your worker nodes\.

 **Important**
-Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 On\-Demand Instance prices\.
-For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/on-demand/)\.
+Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
+For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 **To launch your worker nodes**